 - Interaction and navigation exactly like a native app

 - Use of push notifications for user re-engagement

 - Ease of sharing with links

-Here are some top examples of media apps that benefited immensely from a PWA transition
+Apart from the top PWA examples, we have covered; here are some media apps that benefited immensely from a PWA transition

 1. Voot lite